-Our newest publication is a collection of twelve old time radio drama scripts featuring the best of horror, mystery and suspense.
-But this book isn’t just about the under-celebrated form of entertainment known as the radio drama.
+Our newest book is a collection of twelve Old-Time Radio scripts featuring the best of horror, mystery and suspense, but this book isn’t just about the under-celebrated form of entertainment known as the radio drama.
 It’s also largely about addressing the vastly forgotten potential of the printed page, and exploring what it means for a tangible book to exist in a digital world.

 Each story's typography mimics and mocks the feelings of the reader as they make their way through the script.
 Fun at times and frustrating at others, this book will have you turning and flipping it around as you read through its pages.
 Bring a mirror.